chuckcscccl/chuckcscccl.github.io/rustlr_project/appendix.md

 ####  The Semantic Value of Wildcards

 When a symbol is matched to wildcard, a unique token is created that carries a semantic value.
-In case there is only a single type, the declared absyntype/valuetype, then the wildcard token will have the default value of the absyntype as its semantic value.
-However, when there are multiple types (forcing the generation of an internal enum -see Chapter 3), or when the -auto/-genabsyn option is given (which automatically generates the AST types - see Chapter 4), then the **the semantic value of the wildcard is `(usize,usize)`, which indicates the starting and ending positions of the token in the original text.**  The actual text can be accessed from the lexical analyzer instance with the [Tokenizer::get_slice][getslice] function.
-For example, if we modified the grammar into:
+The type of this value depends on whether there is a declared lifetime (such as via a `lifetime 'lt` grammar directive).
+If it is declared, the value will be the verbatim string slice that was tokenized (`&'lt str`).

+In the rare cases when there is no lifetime, the value is a pair `(start,end)` that represents the positions of the input string slice.
+The actual text can be accessed from the lexical analyzer instance with the [Tokenizer::get_slice][getslice] function.
+For example, with the following grammar:
 ```
 terminals c a b
 nonterminal T usize